sharmainec/tp/docs/DeveloperGuide.md

 ## **About LingoGO!**

-LingoGO! is a **desktop app for university students who use English as their first language and are trying to learn a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+LingoGO! is a **desktop app** for **university students who use English as their first language** and are trying to **learn a new language**, optimized for use via a **Command Line Interface (CLI)** while still having the **benefits of a Graphical User Interface (GUI)**.
 With digital flashcards, LingoGO! can make learning faster and more convenient compared to using traditional flashcards.

 LingoGO! currently supports *all languages* that can be represented on a computer and has the following main features:
 * Addition, deletion, and editing of flashcards.
 * Finding and filtering of flashcards by keywords and conditions.
 * Importing and exporting of flashcards to be shared with others.
-* Testing a user's knowledge on their flashcards.
+* Testing a user's knowledge in a questionnaire of flashcards.

 ## **Purpose of the developer guide**